jhucsf/spring2020/assign/assign02.md

 In this step, you will write an x86-64 assembly language version of the postfix calculator.
 Use the source files **asmPostfixCalcMain.S** and **asmPostfixCalcFuncs.S** for the `main` function and implementation functions, respectively.
 Follow the design of the C implementation you wrote in Step 2.

 Note that the **.S** file extension means "preprocessed assembly", so you can use C-style comments in your assembly code.
+You can also use `#define` to define named constants, just as you would in a C program.

 To assemble and link the assembly language program, run the command <code class="cmd">make asmPostfixCalc</code>.
 Run it exactly the same way as the C version, e.g.

 > <code class="cmd">./asmPostfixCalc '1 2 +'</code>

-TODO: requirements, such as don't just let gcc generate assembly and pretend you wrote it, what C library functions are and aren't allowed, etc.
+### Writing assembly code

+The purpose of this assignment is for you to learn how to write assembly code by hand.
+So, using the compiler to compile C to assembly code, and then pretending you wrote the assembly code, is *not* a legitimate way to complete this assignment.

+You may inspect compiler-generated assembly code as a learning tool, but you should do so sparingly, and you should *never* directly copy any compiler-generated code into your assembly source files.

 ### Hints for Step 4

-This step is the challenging one!
+This step is challenging!
 Here are some hints to help you make progress.

 *Start with the simplest functions.*  If you are implementing the functions suggested in Step 2, you might start by implementing the `isSpace` function, which should return 1 if its argument is space (`' '`) or tab (`'\t'`), and return 0 otherwise.
 The `isDigit` function is also a good place to start.

-*Develop the unit tests first.* It will make your task *vastly* easier to develop a function and its unit test(s) at the same time.
-Once you get each individual function to work correctly, you can tie them together into a complete program.
+*Write the unit tests as you implement your functions.* Your job will be *vastly* easier if you develop each function and its unit test(s) at the same time.
+You will find that unit tests allow you to test and debug each function in isolation, and free you from having to worry unnecessarily about interactions with other functions.

+Once you get all of the individual functions to work correctly, you can tie them together into a complete program.
 See Step 5 below for more details on how to write unit tests for your assembly functions.

 *Follow the calling conventions.* Make sure your assembly language functions correctly adhere to the x86-64 calling conventions.
 By doing so,